 The second is through editorial review, which is where you’ll email in a draft of your work, usually as a Word document, then receive feedback from the editor on any edits or revisions they need, which you can incorporate into your second draft.

 The third is through collaboration, which is where you’ll use Google Docs or a similar collaboration software.

 Of course, even after multiple rounds of editing, it’s still possible to have your article outright rejected.
 Outright rejection usually only occurs after a first draft is submitted and before the revision process has begun, but I’ve had it happen after multiple rounds of revisions, which is disheartening, but still something to be prepared for.

 Once you make it through the revision process, the editor will usually ask you for a headshot and a short author bio.
 Make sure you have a professional-looking headshot ready to send in, and craft your bio.

 A bio typically consists of a sentence about who you are and what you do, and I also recommend including social media links so your readers can follow you.

 After sending in your headshot and bio, it’s usually just a matter of time until the post is published.

 Once you get your first post published, you’re gonna to feel like a total bad-ass.
 Not only will you get bragging rights about being published in a major media publication, you can leverage that fact in your other marketing efforts.

-For instance, if you look at my company homepage at SEO.co, we’ve got a scrolling banner that shows all the major media publications we’ve appeared in.
+For instance, if you look at company homepage at SEO.co, we’ve got a scrolling banner that shows all the major media publications we’ve appeared in.
 It’s a fantastic way to prove your legitimacy and credibility, which can be a huge boon for your site-wide conversion rates.